Date – Mastery – Wisdomkeeper of Fruit Trees – King of Cups

 The word “decade” comes from the Egyptian word “decan” which equated to ten days (dates/fingers).
 Their solar calendar was based on 36 decans or 360 days plus five extra “dates.”
 Stone obelisks were used as sundials to track the shadows cast by the sun to record time.

-Date palms inspired ancient Egyptians to achieve self-mastery over the soul by measuring the immortal aspects of time and space.
+Date palms inspired ancient Egyptians to achieve self-mastery by measuring the immortal aspects of time and space.

 Date palms can grow to heights of 75 feet and live 150 years.
 Fossil records date, date palms to at least 50 million years ago, they were cultivated as a food source since 7000 BCE.
 Dates are native to Northern Africa, the Middle East and the Indus Valley.
 It was a culturally significant tree to the emerging religions of Judaism, Christianity and Islam.